 Our next placement was siblings: two boys and a baby girl.
 Skylar was welcoming to these children and readily accepted her role to be nurturing and helped the children understand how to function as a member of a family.
+My poem "He Hugs Me" is based on one of the children learning how to show affection.
 After eight months, the children were abruptly removed from our home, and our family was devastated.
 Again, we were not prepared for this, and it took some time to help Skylar through the grief and loss process.
 We had underestimated how attached she would become to these children, and how to explain why they were removed.

-Now a wonderful 15 year old young woman, Skylar continues to be a blessing to us and the children who spend a few moments of their lives with us.
+Now a wonderful 15 year old young woman (now 20!), Skylar continues to be a blessing to us and the children who spend a few moments of their lives with us.